Palm Springs International Airport: 1990-2020: Growth and expansion

 In 2013, a new Air Traffic Control Tower opened at the airport, replacing the airport's old tower (which had been in operation since 1967) while giving controllers a better view of planes on the airfield and at the airport.
 The airport also boosted perimeter security with a radar-based system to better detect airport intrusions.

 Delta Airlines began flights to Seattle in December 2014 with the Embraer E175.
 JetBlue launched flights to New York-JFK in 2016 and Boston in 2019.
 In December 2016, Air Canada Rouge launched service between PSP and Toronto using the Airbus A319.
 In December 2018, Delta launched seasonal flights to Atlanta.
-For the 2019-20 season, Delta upgraded Seattle to mainline and expanded Atlanta to three times weekly, using the Boeing 757.
+For the 2019–20 season, Delta upgraded Seattle to mainline and expanded Atlanta to three times weekly, using the Boeing 757.
 The airline also deployed the Embraer E175 on one of its Salt Lake City flights.
-In November 2019, Alaska Airlines launched flights to Everett’s Paine Field, supplementing the airline's existing service to nearby Seattle-Tacoma.
+In November 2019, Alaska Airlines launched flights to Everett's Paine Field, supplementing the airline's existing service to nearby Seattle-Tacoma.

-However, in 2020, as a result of the onset of the COVID-19 pandemic, airlines suspended most seasonal and some year-round destinations as traffic plummeted during the month of March, and Canadian service being almost eliminated entirely due to the temporary closure of the Canada-United States border (even though WestJet continued serving PSP with reduced frequency).
-However, thanks to increased popularity in outdoor destinations and residents from larger cities relocating to Palm Springs (and the surrounding areas), the pandemic gave airlines a unique opportunity to tap into and/or expand their presence at PSP.
+However, in 2020, as a result of the onset of the COVID-19 pandemic, airlines suspended most seasonal and some year-round destinations as traffic plummeted during the month of March, and Canadian service being almost eliminated due to the temporary closure of the Canada-United States border (even though WestJet continued serving PSP with reduced frequency).